-Cleo Smith: Attention turns to suspected abductor of Australian girl
+Cleo Smith: Police release audio of moment four-year-old was rescued

 - Published

-A day after the dramatic rescue of Australian girl Cleo Smith, public attention is turning to the man whose house she was rescued from.

-Police said on Wednesday that a 36-year-old man had been taken in for questioning, but did not identify him.
+"We've got her, we've got her," an officer says before asking the child what her name is.

+"My name is Cleo," the child responds, to the audible joy of the officers who say "hello Cleo!"

-Four-year-old Cleo disappeared from her family's tent at a campsite on 16 October, triggering a massive search.
+Cleo disappeared from her family's tent at a campsite on 16 October, triggering a massive search.

+A 36-year-old man will be charged in connection with her disappearance.
+This is likely due to take place later this afternoon, police said.

-She was found in a house in Carnarvon, about six minutes' drive away from her family home.
+Cleo was found in a house in Carnarvon, about six minutes' drive away from her family home.

+Detective Sergeant Cameron Blaine, one of the officers who found her, said Cleo was alert and aware at the time she was rescued.

+The lights had been on in the house and she had been playing with toys.

 Authorities say the man in custody has no connection to the Smith family.

-No charges have been laid.
+Detective Superintendent Rod Wilde told reporters that he would likely be charged this afternoon.

+He added that the man had been admitted to hospital after trying to harm himself while in police custody, but was now back at the station and was being interviewed by detectives.

+Police added that the family would be counselled on the next steps in the probe.

+Detective Wilde said they had experts who would interview Cleo, cautioning that it had to be done very carefully and that it could take days before they were able to get any information from her.

-However, there is massive interest in his identity.
+Police have not formally named the man suspected of taking her, but there has been massive interest in his identity.

 'A very quiet man'

-Local media have been carrying images of the house where the child was locked up and spoken to the man's neighbours who have expressed shock that he might have been involved.
+Local media have been carrying images of the house where Cleo Smith was locked up and spoken to the man's neighbours who have expressed shock that he might have been involved.

 The West Australian said that he had been described as a "very quiet" man who "kept to himself", adding that everyone on the street had said that they knew him.